lewdlime/abc-spec/README.md

-abc-parser
+abc-spec
 ==========
-Parser definitions for abc music notation.
+Parser definitions & documentation for abc music notation.

-This includes
+The 2 main focuses of this project:

+* Text editor syntax highlighting (SublimeText, Atom, Brackets, Vim)
+* Documentation of the ABC standard itself